 Most people buy a business because it is profitable or has valuable assets.
 If your business isn't making money or has more debts than assets, you might have a hard time finding a willing buyer.
 If you can't find a buyer, you might have to negotiate with your creditors and liquidate the business.

-Depending on your circumstances, closing the business might provide you more benefits than selling the business or filing for bankruptcy.
+Depending on your circumstances, closing the business might provide more benefits than selling the business or filing for bankruptcy.
 Shutting down your business involves liquidating its assets and negotiating settlements with creditors.

 Again, if you're personally liable for a business debt, you must pay it off or have the creditor release you from liability.
 Otherwise, the creditor has the right to go after your personal assets if the business assets aren't enough to pay off the debt.

 By doing nothing, you risk the creditor suing you and getting a judgment that can be enforced by selling your personal assets.
-If you liquidate the business, make sure to settle and pay off the debts you're liable for first.
+If you liquidate the business, settle and pay off the debts you're liable for first.
 If you sell your business, consider asking for at least enough money to pay off these debts because even if the buyer assumes them, you're still responsible if they're not paid.

 If you're considering selling or liquidating your business and want to learn more about the pros and cons of filing for bankruptcy, consider talking to an attorney.